 Click here to sign up!

-Day 0 Thursday afternoon August 5, completing day 7 Thursday afternoon, August 12, 2021 (subject to minimum participation of 7)
+Tour 1 – Day 0 Thursday afternoon August 5, completing day 8 Thursday afternoon, August 13, 2021 (subject to minimum participation of 7) – Almost full, ask for availability

-Day 0 Friday afternoon August 13, completing day 8 Saturday afternoon August 21, 2021
+Tour 2 – Day 0 Saturday afternoon August 14, completing day 8 Sunday afternoon August 22, 2021 – (1 DAY DELAY FROM ORIGINAL SCHEDULE)

 $1675/person base price, E-bike $175, Single Supplement $375

 Level of Difficulty – Moderate to Difficult.
-Although the mileage is very reasonable, days 4 and 6 are extremely hilly, especially with hybrid bikes off-road.
-If you are not comfortable with challenging hills, I highly recommend you use an electric-assist bike to enable you to fully enjoy your vacation.
+Although the mileage is very reasonable, days 4 and 6 are extremely hilly, especially with hybrid bikes and riding off-road.
+Cycling enthusiasts will love the challenge of this terrain, but active travelers will also love the tour using an electric-assist bike to enable you to fully enjoy your vacation.

 For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our participants made!